N-i-d-h-i-15/demo-Repo/README.md

 # demo-Repo
-This is going to be my first repo in Git.
+This is going to be my first repo on Git.
+Author: Chavan Nidhi.